Freiling87/Sorquol/README.md

 <img width="64" src="Sorquol/Images/Billy_32x32.png" align="right">
 <h2><br>
+Ok, I trust you now.
 But what is Sorquol, Trusty?
 </h2>

 |<img width="64" src="Sorquol/Images/Trusty_32x32.png">|Sorquol is a mod for Streets of Rogue designed to add ease-of-use features to all of the game's custom content editors. <br><br>That's where the name comes from: *Streets of Rogue QUality Of Life*!
 Wow, this is pretty educational, isn't it?